 - External support and recognition: Appreciation as well as appraisal is required to keep the morale of the team high.

 - Principled leadership: Leadership defines a team.
-An able-bodied leadership can chart the teams path to success.
+A good leader can chart the team’s path to success.

 - Team goals are clearly understood by all: Communication is vital for achieving successful completion of any project.

 - Individual members have thought about creative solutions to the team’s problem.
 Thinking out of the box is vital in today’s economic scenario.

 - Members are listened to carefully as well as given a thoughtful feedback.
 Listening is an important skill for any team.
 Each team member is important.
 The thoughts and ideas of each team member have to be listened to, with respect, no matter how silly they may sound at first.

 - Everyone takes the initiative in order to get things done.
 There is no concept of passing the buck.
 This is an indication of clear communication leading to understanding of individual responsibilities.

 - Each team member trusts the judgment of others: Mutual trust and respect is highly important for the team.
 This is the only way to achieve the organization goals.

 - The team has to be willing to take risks: Risk taking is an attitude which comes with confidence.
 Confidence on yourself as well as on the team, besides the ability to face all consequences.

 - Everyone has to be supportive of the project as well as of others.
 A team is one unit.
 Unless these cohesive forces are there, the team will never be able to work efficiently enough.

 - There is ample communication between the team members.